Forest Temple

 Deku Like Skip #2

 Jump into the water and grab the platform the deku like is on to pull yourself up.
 Now when Link pulls himself up onto it, he will experience a few frames after his "climbing onto the platform" animation where he stands up completely before falling back into the water.
-The first visual frame that you see Link stand up, hold the control stick towards the small key chest and mash A. When done correctly, you will jump to the platform every time.
+The first visual frame that you see Link stand up, hold the control stick towards the small key chest and press A to jump to the platform.

-Note: The front left corner of the deku like platform (the lightest one nearest the chest) will give you the best position relative to the chest and the longest jump.
-Also, remember not to continue to hold forward on the control stick after you have jumped to avoid rolling past or into the chest after hitting the platform.
+The front left corner of the deku like platform (the lightest one nearest the chest) will give you the best position relative to the chest and the longest jump.
+It's also a good idea to flick the direction and press A at the same time once control is gained, rather than holding the direction the whole time, as this makes the frame window more lenient (5f flicking vs. 2f holding).
+If you press A multiple times for the jump instead of only once, release the control stick to neutral before the jump lands to avoid rolling past or into the chest after hitting the platform.

 Alternative methods